kpisila/threading/README.md

 # threading

+*the Makefile uploaded is for the funcTest.c file

 create 4 threads that print 1, 2, 3, and 4 in order

 each thread now passes a string through queue structure and prints along with number